Image courtesy of Regina Burgio.

 For sledding, see Parks, Osceola & Clapp

-For cross-country skiing, see Pittsfield State Forrest
+For cross-country skiing, see Pittsfield State Forest

 Bousquet Mountain